intesys/ymock/ROADMAP.md

 - [ ] ?
 Migrate to Vite
 - [ ] Migrate contexts to global state
-- [x] Refactor main route like settings (dynamic subroutes with Outlet)
+- [x] Refactor main route like settings (dynamic sub-routes with Outlet)
 - [x] Refactor Body component as generic component

 ---